The surgery will be closed for Bank Holiday on Monday 2nd May 2022.

 For any emergency dental treatment you will need to contact CAV 24/7 on Cardiff 0300 10 20 247.

 Did you know that you don't have to see a GP for new muscle or joint issues?
 The acute physiotherapy service can see and treat these conditions locally.
 Please contact our reception team who will be able to make you an appointment with the physiotherapist.

 Access for disabled patients is available at the front of the building and we have specially designed toilet facilities.
 All consulting rooms are located on the ground floor for easy access.
 If you require any specific help please ask at reception.

 Car parking is available to the rear of the surgery.
 There is limited car parking but you can also park at the front of the surgery, although please note that there are parking restrictions.
 We would request that car users do not block entrances to businesses in the area.
 We would like to thank you for your co-operation.

-As a patient of the surgery we send text messages to remind you of appointments, inform you if a review is due and contact you for health promotion opportunities.
+As a patient of the surgery we send text messages or emails to remind you of appointments, inform you if a review is due and contact you for health promotion opportunities.
 If you would prefer us not to include you in these reminders please let us know by telephone, email or in person.

 All of our staff have trained to become Dementia Friends.

 (Site updated 29/04/2022)